mosajjal/smtphub/README.md

 ### Step 1: Get a VPS from Vultr

 Firstly, you need to purchase a VPS (Virtual Private Server) from a provider like Vultr.
 You will be given an IP address for the VPS upon creation.
 Make a note of this IP address as you will need it for the next steps.
+Keep in mind that port 25 inbound and outbound is blocked by default on Vultr VPSes.
+You will need to open a support ticket to have this port unblocked.

 ### Step 2: Set up subdomain and MX records